martinrosik/MovieSearcherApp/README.md

 - 🔍 Enter a movie title in the search bar.
 - 🎬 Click on a movie to view more details.
-- 🛤 Navigate through different pages using React Router.
+- 🛤 Navigate through Home and Favorites page using React Router.

 ## 🌍 Deployment